oegedijk/explainerdashboard/README.md

     This allows you to group the onehotencoded columns together in various plots with the argument `cats=True`.
 - `idxs`: a list of indentifiers for each row in your dataset.
 This makes it easier to look up predictions for specific id's.
+By default `X.index` is used.
 - `descriptions`: a dictionary of descriptions of the meaning of individual variables.
-- `target`: name of the target variable, e.g. `Survival` or `Fare`
+- `target`: name of the target variable, e.g. `Survival` or `Fare`.
+By default `y.name` is used.
 - `labels`: for classifier models a list of labels for the classes of your model.
 - `na_fill`: Value used to fill in missing values (default to -999)